Are budget accommodations the door to authentic travel experience?

 As someone who has stayed everywhere from four star hotels to boutique inns, guest houses, B&Bs, Airbnbs, VRBOs, other people’s homes, hostels, and down-right dives, I’m here to tell you, there is value in staying in dumps.

 Now, what constitutes a dump differs from person to person.
 You might, for example, think a place without room service and a pillow menu is a dump.
-I remember having a conversation about a luxurious indoor waterpark in Wisconsin Dells which a woman referred to as “a dump.”
+I remember having a conversation about a luxurious indoor waterpark in Wisconsin Dells which a woman referred to as “a dive.”
 Hmm.

 You might also be thinking, “But it’s my vacation!
 I want/deserve/need the best!”
 Well, there’s something to that–but you should know by now, this isn’t a luxury travel blog.
 I’m typically a two-star traveler, for so many reasons.
 So if you think you deserve the best no matter where or when or why you travel, this probably isn’t for you.